Peter Billingsley: Career

-Billingsley's first acting role was when he was 2 in a Geritol commercial.
+Billingsley's first acting role was when he was 2 in a 1973 Geritol commercial.
 He went on to star in about 120 television advertisements throughout the 1970s and early 1980s.
 At 12 he was quoted as saying, "After 100 [commercials], you lose count."
 He was best known for a series of commercials for Hershey's chocolate syrup in which he portrayed the character Messy Marvin.
 One of Billingsley's earliest film roles was in 1978's If Ever I See You Again, written and directed by Joseph Brooks.

 His role in 1981's Paternity opposite Burt Reynolds earned a nomination for "Best Young Comedian – Motion Picture or Television" at the Young Artist Awards.
 In 1981, he appeared in Honky Tonk Freeway.
 In 1982, Billingsley starred in several features, including Death Valley, Massarati and the Brain, and the made-for-TV movie Memories Never Die with Lindsay Wagner and his sister, Melissa.
 He had a featured guest role as Gideon Hale on Little House on the Prairie, began a three-year stint as a co-host on NBC's popular Real People (for which he earned another Young Artist Award nomination), and hosted a two-episode offshoot of the show called Real Kids.

-In 1983, Billingsley starred in A Christmas Story, based on Jean Shepherd's In God We Trust, All Others Pay Cash, which built its audience slowly over the years and is now broadcast each year for 24 hours from Christmas Eve until Christmas Day on TBS.
+In 1983, Billingsley starred in A Christmas Story, based on Jean Shepherd's In God We Trust, All Others Pay Cash, which built its audience slowly over the years and is now broadcast each year for 24 hours from Christmas Eve until Christmas Day on sister cable networks TBS and TNT.
 The film earned Billingsley another Young Artist Award nomination, and is arguably the one role with which he is most associated.
 He has been quoted as saying that people still approach him on the street, only to say "you'll shoot your eye out, kid!"
 After about 40 years, he reprised the role in a sequel film titled A Christmas Story Christmas directed by Clay Kaytis for HBO Max.

 In 1984, Billingsley starred in an adaptation of The Hoboken Chicken Emergency with Dick Van Patten and Gabe Kaplan, a special Thanksgiving episode of the PBS series WonderWorks.
 He appeared on a "Super Teen" special edition of Family Feud, and on Celebrity Hot Potato.

 As the late 1980s approached, Billingsley's acting career slowed.
 He made guest appearances on Who's the Boss?, Punky Brewster, The Wonder Years, and Highway to Heaven.
 He appeared in The Dirt Bike Kid (for which he won a Young Artist Award), Russkies, and Beverly Hills Brats.